RaitaroH/DELL-Inspiron-Gaming-7567/README.md

 The battery isn’t the best in the world but what would you expect for a gaming laptop.
 The laptop charges quite fast and the cable has a blue light (I actually like it because it is enough light to see around in the dark after I closed my laptop).
 The brick also has a nice strap to keep stuff nice.
 The charger also was compatible with Europe so I didn't have to do anything.

-# Temperature and Unigine Heaven benchmark
+# Temperature and Unigine Heaven/Superposition benchmark

 NOTE: This temps are before I aplied better thermal paste.
 For those results look bellow.